F28WP-Team-A/TeamA_F28WP_Coursework/README.md

   # Implementation
   - Socket.io is used for communication between the client and the server.
   - MySQL is used for our backend database storage of user details.
+  -Socket.io Initialy sends a package containing all initilising variables -Socket.io afterwards sends a update package with position hp and other variables every 40m/s

   # Game Set Up and Deployment
   - Our game requires Node.js to be installed.